jusjade/DishDexAPI/README.md

 # Dish Dex API

 ## Overview
-The DishDex API is a Spring Boot-based RESTful API that allows users to manage recipes and their ingredients.
+The DishDex API is a Spring Boot-based RESTful API that allows users to manage recipes.
 Users can create, retrieve, update, and delete recipes, as well as manage associated ingredients.

 ## Features
 - CRUD operations for Recipes